Ditmas Park, Brooklyn: Associations

 The Ditmas Park Association, founded in 1908, hosts social events, publishes a newsletter and a home improvement directory, and works on numerous civic issues, often jointly with its sister neighborhoods and the Flatbush Development Corporation.
 The Flatbush Development Corporation hosts an annual Victorian Flatbush House Tour.

-Other neighborhood associations also serve parts of the neighborhood, such as the Ditmas Park West Neighborhood Association (DPW), and Beverley Square West Neighborhood Association.
+Other neighborhood associations also serve parts of the area, such as the Ditmas Park West Neighborhood Association (DPW), and Beverley Square West Neighborhood Association.
 DPW runs a Yahoo group for the neighborhood.
 Flatbush Artists is also based in the area and has an annual artwalk featuring artists who live in the area.

 Beginning in March 2012, the website Ditmas Park Corner documented important events and openings in the area, and served as a forum for discussions and inquiries about the neighborhood; as of 2017 the site was incorporated into the Brooklyn-wide news site Bklyner.
 For a brief period of time in the early 2010s, Ditmas Park Corner had competition from Ditmas Park Patch, one of a series of neighborhood news organizations run by AOL.